-Members hired prior to July 1, 2011:

-- Less than 25 years of membership service: 1.785% of HAC per year of service credit; - 25 years of membership service or more: 2% of HAC per year of service credit.

-Members hired on or after July 1, 2011:

-- Less than 10 years of membership service: 1.5% of HAC per year of service credit; - 10 years or more, but less than 30 years of membership service: 1.785% of HAC per year of service credit; - 30 years or more of membership service: 2% of HAC per year of service credit.
+- Members hired prior to July 1, 2011: - Less than 25 years of membership service: 1.785% of HAC per year of service credit; - 25 years of membership service or more: 2% of HAC per year of service credit. - Members hired on or after July 1, 2011: - Less than 10 years of membership service: 1.5% of HAC per year of service credit; - 10 years or more, but less than 30 years of membership service: 1.785% of HAC per year of service credit; - 30 years or more of membership service: 2% of HAC per year of service credit.

-Guaranteed Annual Benefit Adjustment (GABA)\
+Guaranteed Annual Benefit Adjustment (GABA)

-- 3% for members hired prior to July 1, 2007 - 1.5% for members hired on or after July 1, 2007 - Members hired on or after July 1, 2013: 1.5% for each year PERS is funded at or above 90%; 1.5% is reduced by 0.1% for each 2% PERS is funded below 90%; and 0% whenever the amortization period for PERS is 40 years or more. - After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage (provided below) each January, inclusive of other adjustments to the member's benefit.
+- After the member has completed 12 full months of retirement, the member's benefit increases by the applicable percentage (provided below) each January, inclusive of other adjustments to the member's benefit. - 3% for members hired prior to July 1, 2007 - 1.5% for members hired on or after July 1, 2007 and June 30, 2013

+Members hired on or after July 1, 2013: 1.5% for each year PERS is funded at or above 90%; 1.5% is reduced by 0.1% for each 2% PERS is funded below 90%; and 0% whenever the amortization period for PERS is 40 years or more.

-Contributions to the Plan- Rates are specified by state law for periodic employer and employee contributions.
+Contributions to the Plan

+State law for periodic employer and employee contributions specifies rates and are a percentage of employee compensation.
 The State legislature has the authority to establish and amend contribution rates to the plan.
-Employer and employee contribution rates for 2016 were 8.37% and 7.90%, respectively and for 2015 were 8.27% and 7.90%, respectively.
+Employer and employee contribution rates for 2017 were 8.47% and 7.90%, respectively and for 2016 were 8.27% and 7.90%, respectively.

-- Member contributions to the system of 7.9% are temporary and will be decreased to 6.9% on January 1 following actuary valuation results that show the amortization period has dropped below 25 years and would remain below 25 years following the reduction of both the additional employer and additional member contribution rates. - Effective July 1, 2014, following the 2013 Legislative Session, PERS-employer contributions increase an additional 0.1% a year and will continue over 10 years through 2024.
-The additional employer contributions including the 0.27% added in 2007 and 2009, will terminate on January 1 following an actuary valuation that shows the amortization period of the PERS- DBRP has dropped below 25 years and remains below the 25 years following the reduction of both the additional employer and member contributions rates. - Effective July 1, 2013, the additional employer contributions for MUS-RP is allocated to the defined benefit plan's Plan Choice Rate unfunded liability. - Effective July 1, 2013, employers are required to make contributions on working retirees' compensation.
-Member contributions for working retirees are not required. - Non employer contributions by the State to PERS-DBRP from the Coal Tax Severance fund is not considered special funding.
+- Member contributions to the system of 7.9% are temporary and will be decreased to 6.9% on January 1 following actuary valuation results that show the amortization period has dropped below 25 years and would remain below 25 years following the reduction of both the additional employer and additional member contribution rates. - Employer contributions to the system: - Effective July 1, 2014, following the 2013 Legislative Session, PERS-employer contributions increase an additional 0.1% a year and will continue over 10 years through 2024.
+The additional employer contributions including the 0.27% added in 2007 and 2009, will terminate on January 1 following an actuary valuation that shows the amortization period of the PERS- DBRP has dropped below 25 years and remains below the 25 years following the reduction of both the additional employer and member contributions rates. - Effective July 1, 2013, employers are required to make contributions on working retirees' compensation.
+Member contributions for working retirees are not required. - The Plan Choice Rate (PCR), that directed a portion of employer contributions for DCRP members to the PERS defined benefit plan, are included in the employers reporting.
+The PCR was paid off effective March 2016 and the contributions previously directed to the PCR are now directed to member accounts - Non employer contributions of a portion of Coal Severance Tax interest and earnings by the State to PERS from the Coal Tax Severance fund is not considered special funding.